CycloneDX/guides/SBOM/en/0x10-Introduction.md

 SBOMs are the vehicle through which software transparency can be achieved.
 With SBOMs, parties throughout the software supply chain can leverage the information within to enable various use cases that would not otherwise be easily achievable.
-SBOMs play a vital role in promoting software transparency, allowing the users to make informed decisions about the software they use.
+SBOMs play a vital role in promoting software transparency, allowing users to make informed decisions about the software they use.

 ## High-Level SBOM Use Cases